dermatologist/fhiry/README.md

 ## Open Source Python library for import of FHIR resources to pandas dataframe

-[Bulk data export using FHIR](https://hl7.org/fhir/uv/bulkdata/export/index.html) may be important if you want to export a cohort for analysis or machine learning.
+[Bulk data export using FHIR](https://hl7.org/fhir/uv/bulkdata/export/index.html) is needed to export a cohort for data analytics or machine learning.
 :fire: **Fhiry** is a [python](https://www.python.org/) package to facilitate this by converting a folder of [FHIR bundles](https://www.hl7.org/fhir/bundle.html)/ndjson into a [pandas](https://pandas.pydata.org/docs/user_guide/index.html) data frame for analysis and importing into ML packages such as Tensorflow and PyTorch.
+Fhiry also supports FHIR server search and FHIR tables on BigQuery.

-Test it with the [synthea sample](https://synthea.mitre.org/downloads) or the downloaded ndjson from the [SMART Bulk data server](https://bulk-data.smarthealthit.org/).
+Test this with the [synthea sample](https://synthea.mitre.org/downloads) or the downloaded ndjson from the [SMART Bulk data server](https://bulk-data.smarthealthit.org/).
 Use the 'Discussions' tab above for feature requests.

 ## Installation